comnetslabunsri/datasets/README.md

 ### Ping Flood Attack Pattern Recognition on Internet of Things Network Dataset

-This dataset is available at Zenodo, kindly to download it throught [Ping Flood Attack Pattern Recognition on Internet of Things Network dataset](https://zenodo.org/record/4436208#.X_7PmHUzaNc)
+This dataset is available at Zenodo, kindly to download it through [Ping Flood Attack Pattern Recognition on Internet of Things Network dataset](https://zenodo.org/record/4436208#.X_7PmHUzaNc)

 #### Publications:
 **Ping Flood Attack Pattern Recognition using K-Means Algorithm in Internet of Things (IoT) Network** _`status: on repository`_